RustySnipers/MarketPulse/README.md

 When the GUI is running you can enter a comma-separated list of tickers to set a custom watchlist.
 Use the **Load Webull Portfolio** button to import your holdings from your Webull account.
 Credentials are requested at runtime and are never saved.

+### Settings and Symbol Review

+The application now includes a **Settings** window for adjusting the data CSV path and other options.
+Use the **Review Symbols** button to open a window showing your current watchlist and loaded portfolio for quick reference.

 ### Discord Notifications

 Set the `DISCORD_WEBHOOK_URL` environment variable to send trading events and